-This shop has been compensated by Collective Bias, Inc. and its advertiser.
+This Steak Salad is filled with grilled vegetables, ripe avocado, and a homemade cilantro lime dressing.
+Plus tutorial on how to tell if an avocado is ripe.
+This steak avocado salad been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #VidaAguacate #CollectiveBias

 We’re an avocado-loving family!
 We love Hass avocados, and they must be from Mexico for us!
 The flavor can’t be matched and neither can the texture.
 Avocados From Mexico stay true to their essence and heritage.

 They’re so versatile and can be used for so much more than just guacamole.
 You can use them in dressings, ice cream, smoothies, sauces, soups, salads and more!
 Today we’re showing you how we love to use them in our salad and as the dressing as well.
 We’ll also be showing you how to pick out the perfect avocado!